[Skip to Content]

 Open competition for articles published in print or online.

-Judges will consider initiative, thoroughness of research, documentation, clarity of writing and/or presentation and technical excellence.
+Judges will consider initiative, thoroughness of research, documentation, clarity of writing, presentation and technical excellence.

 Submit ONE article published in print or online.

-This category is for non-bylined pieces that appear on editorial pages, or for bylined op-ed pieces.
+This category is for non-bylined pieces that appear on editorial pages and state the position of the publication's editorial board, or for bylined op-ed pieces that state the position of the writer.
 Personal columns should be submitted in Category 8D.
 Column, personal opinion (bylined, not editorial).

 Judges will consider relevance to readers, clarity of style, sound reasoning and effort to influence readers’ opinions in what the writer believes to be the right direction.